konstantinschulz/german-covid-texts/README.md

 ![docs badge](https://github.com/konstantinschulz/german-covid-texts/actions/workflows/docs.yml/badge.svg)

+# German Covid Texts
+In this repository, you will find progress and updates for a new dataset of German texts about COVID-19.

 # Documentation
 The generated documentation is accessible at https://konstantinschulz.github.io/german-covid-texts/.
 It was built using [mdBook](https://github.com/rust-lang/mdBook) and a [workflow file](.github/workflows/docs.yml) for [GitHub Actions](https://github.com/features/actions).
 This project uses continuous documentation, supported by automatic validation of internal links.